danapsta/Deploy/README.md

 4. Installs Office 365 by running the setup file located in **Applications\O365** and referencing the O365-specific configuration file (Also located in **Applications\O365**).
 5. Installs BGInfo by calling the **BGInfo_Automated_Windows_Server_2023_R2.ps1** script.
 6. Begins the Office 2019 setup process by running **OFFICE_SETUP.BAT** (*Currently Broken* and calls for user input, if selected)
 7. Installs various other deprecated programs, if selected.
 These will be removed in future versions and replaced with newer software.
+8. Removes pre-installed McAfee antivirus from Lenovo systems, if selected.
-8. Deletes any previous script files from the startup folder and copies **Admin4.bat** to startup folder.
+9. Deletes any previous script files from the startup folder and copies **Admin4.bat** to startup folder.
-9. Reboots the PC (Regardless if any section was executed)
+10. Reboots the PC (Regardless if any section was executed)

 ### ***Admin4.bat***
 1. Runs **Step4.bat** as Administrator to continue th eprocess after a reboot